-The Preparation Guides are invaluable as they state the material of the examinations, because they seek to explain what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides draw up precisely where you can discover the pertinent information in the legislation.
+The Preparation Guides are invaluable as they state the material of the examinations, in that they seek to describe what the examination questions will be testing.
+All examination questions are based upon the material as set out and in addition the Preparation Guides draw up precisely where you can find the relevant info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as explained.
-The questions must be connected to these knowledge requirements otherwise it may not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as discussed.
+The questions must be linked to these knowledge criteria otherwise it may not be included in the examination as an examination question.

-One can not expect to be evaluated on legislation without having actually read the legislation.
-By reading the legislation you will get utilized to the definitions, terminology and the manner in which the legislation is prepared.
-Checking out the legislation will help you to analyze the questions properly.
+It is very important to check out the actual legislation.
+One can not anticipate to be checked on legislation without having actually checked out the legislation.
+By checking out the legislation you will get used to the definitions, terminology and the way in which the legislation is prepared.
+Please be recommended that the very same terminology and approach is used in the examination questions.
+The questions must be technically appropriate because the appropriate legislative terms need to be utilized at all times.
+Checking out the legislation will assist you to analyze the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.